seanpm2001/GitHub_Stats_A/Seasons/2/README.md

 I am starting to fear that I won't have my account back by 2022, August 10th, and that the access token will expire before I can renew it.
 On 2022, August 2nd, it reached the point where an entire half of the season does not have data, as my account was flagged.

 </details> <!-- 2022 August 9th !-->

+### 2022 August 10th

+<details open><summary><p lang="en"><b>Click/tap here to expand/collapse the entry for 2022 August 10th</b></p></summary>

+**2022 August 10th**

+My GitHub account was still suspended today (day 23, or 3 weeks, 2 days) so the process couldn't run.
+That is the least of my problems, this has caused me an unimaginable amount of stress and fear for several days now, but has been calm since.
+I am still extremely disappointed and a bit frustrated each day I log on to find that I am still flagged.
+I recently got a response, but now I had to do the hard thing and delete all my organizations, a huge disappointment to me, and the most painful thing this year.
+Once this is done, the next appeal will likely go through.

+Unfortunately, another fork got thrown in the road, GitHub is refusing to delete my organizations, and also is refusing to let me delete my organizations.
+There is probably some sneaky workaround, but I am completely stumped now.
+Update: they unlocked the fork option after my request was rejected.
+Yesterday, I deleted 140 organizations (14%) on 2022, August 5th, I deleted another 80 (totaling 22% deleted) on 2022 August 6th, and another 60 (totaling 28% deleted) on 2022 August 7th. it is going to take me at least a week to delete all of them.
+I expect to be done by 2022, Tuesday, August 16th, but I likely won't have my account back on the same day.

+I am starting to fear that I won't have my account back by 2022, August 10th, and that the access token will expire before I can renew it.
+On 2022, August 2nd, it reached the point where an entire half of the season does not have data, as my account was flagged.

+Today, the fear came true.
+Season 2 has ended, with no data for 23 days out of 30 (76.66% of the time) I am unsure how renewal will work.

+</details> <!-- 2022 August 10th !-->

 </details> <!-- 2022 August !-->